Reading Time: 5 minutes

 I have firmly come to the conclusion that while raw vegan diets are an excellent tool for cleansing and enhancement of awareness, in the long term the majority of people don’t do well on these approaches and need to incorporate some quality animal products in varying amounts.
 Additionally for those of us with sensitive digestive systems, I have also come to believe that there may be a definite role for the inclusion of some cooked food in the diet such as steamed vegetables and perhaps small amounts of gluten-free grains and legumes.

-We all are different in the way we relate to food, respond to cravings ( which are often not truly a craving for food but maybe emotional needs), and what approach will work to satisfy all of our requirements to create truly balanced health.
+We all are different in the way we relate to food, respond to food cravings ( which are often not truly a craving for food but maybe emotional needs), and what approach will work to satisfy all of our requirements to create truly balanced health.

 Personally I need to have a solid theoretical foundation so that I feel secure in the knowledge that I am doing the very best I can in order to support my health at any given moment.